Reformation in the Kingdom of Hungary: Early Modern Hungary

 The Hungarian kings had extensive authority over church affairs.
 Papal decrees did not come into force without their assent and they controlled appointments to episcopal sees.
 The Hungarian bishops' wealth was legendary, but they employed underpaid vicars to perform their spiritual duties.
 The landowners held ius patronatus, or right of patronage, over the churches in their domains.
 The Diet also established their right to instal parish priests before their candidate was sanctioned by the bishop.
 On occasions, aristocrats consulted with the local communities before practicing their patronage right.
 The royal free boroughs and the wealthy Upper Hungarian mining towns could freely elect and dismiss their parish priests.
-They preferred ethnic German clergy, but the town councils often appointed a junior cleric to take care of the spiritual needs of the local Hungarian- or Slovakian-speaking community.
+They preferred ethnic German clergy, but the town councils often appointed a junior cleric to take care of the spiritual needs of the local Hungarian- or Slovak-speaking community.
 Jan Hus's theology spread in the villages and market towns of Szerém County (now in Serbia) and Hussite preachers completed the Bible's first Hungarian translation.
 A papal inquisitor James of the Marches was appointed to purge the Hungarian Hussites in 1436.

 King Matthias Corvinus made his court a center of Humanism.
 A member of the Florentine Platonic Academy, Francesco Bandini, was the King's close advisor and Bandini's friend, Marsilio Ficino, dedicated his treatise on salvation to Corvinus.
 Humanistic ideas influenced a narrow circle of intellectuals.
 Most Hungarians preferred the traditional forms of spirituality and the personal piety of the Devotio Moderna was alien to them.
 Historian László Kontler describes the 16th century as "a particularly exciting period in the history of the Hungarian culture".
 An educated nun, Lea Ráskay, wrote a collection of the lives of saints for nunneries in the 1510s and 1520s.
 Wealthy individuals and guilds granted large sums to finance the erection of splendid triptych altarpieces in several churches.

 After the expansion of the Ottoman Empire reached Hungary's southern frontier in the late 1380s, Hungary resisted Ottoman attacks for more than a century.
 In 1513, Pope Leo X declared a crusade against the Ottomans.
 About 40,000 Hungarian peasants took the cross, although the landowners tried to prevent their serfs from joining the campaign.
 Inflamed by radical Franciscan friars, the crusaders accused their lords of obstructing the holy war and rose up in an open rebellion under the command of György Dózsa.
 Their demands included the unification of the Hungarian bishoprics into one diocese and the redistribution of church property.
 After the Transylvanian voivode, or royal governor, John Zápolya, inflicted a crushing defeat on Dózsa's army on 15 July 1514, the peasant revolt was crushed and the Diet limited the peasants' right to free movement.
 As the Hungarian kings could no more defend Croatia against Ottoman raids effectively, the Croatian aristocrats approached the neighboring Habsburg rulers for support.